smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

     - easy to learn and the simple syntax makes faster to write which increases productivity.
     - well known for its ready to use modules and libraries.
     - multiple varieties of numeric data types.
-    - open source with a large world wide communtiy.
+    - open source with a large world wide community.

   - Javascript:
     - used for user functionality in web development.